 3 Top Reasons For A General Contractor Contract – Protect Your Business

 A General Contractors contract serves as a Proof of Agreement between two parties.
 In this case, let’s look at a contract between your general contractor business and your client.
-Having a contract ready before a job starts means that both you (the general contractor) and the client have agreed on the services to be provided and terms to be included.
+Having a contract ready before a job starts means that both you (the general contractor) and the client have agreed on the type of services and the inclusion of the terms.

 Let’s look at 3 top reasons why you need a general contractor contract before starting a job.

-It must be noted that contracts can be made verbally, but it is preferable to put those verbal agreements into writing.
+Note that you can make a verbal contract, but it is preferable to put those verbal agreements into writing.
 A Written Contract will remove the possibility of any of the parties going back on an agreed term, or even making new demands outside the contract.
 This is because there will be evidence of the initial agreement.

 Another reason why it is important for a general contractor to get a contract before the commencement of any job is to ensure Clarity.
-A contract ensures that all of the terms, specifications, dates, materials required and other important details are written down.
+A contract ensures that all of the terms, specifications, dates, materials required and write down other important details.

-Considering that a general contractor’s job must adhere to specific details, it is important for such details to be written out in a contract to remove all possibilities of ambiguity.
+Considering that a general contractor’s job must adhere to specific details, it is important to write out such details to remove all possibilities of ambiguity.
 This will protect your small business from many forms of litigation.
-This also serves as a checklist or reference to what needs to be done while working.
+This also serves as a checklist or reference on what to do while working.
 Ultimately this will ensure compliance.

 Another very important reason for getting a contract is to provide the security of easy enforcement.
-Contracts are legally binding agreements that can be enforced by the courts.
+Contracts are legally binding agreements and courts can enforce them.
 This means that one of the parties can ask the courts to give an order against the other party to carry out their duty under the contract.

 Do these 2 things